Fix version mismatch errors

 Look for version information in the startup logs.

-Compare versions with the compatibility matrixβ
+Compare versions with the compatibility matrix

 Review the release compatibility matrix and verify your versions are compatible.
+Note any components that do not match the recommended versions.

-Align component versionsβ
+Align component versions

-Consult the compatibility matrixβ
+Consult the compatibility matrix

-- Compact compiler
+- Compact toolchain.

-- Runtime packages
+- Runtime libraries.

-- Proof server
+- Proof server.

-- Indexer (if used)
+- Indexer (if used).

-Update runtime packagesβ
+Update runtime packages

 Update your package.json with compatible versions from the matrix: